heroku/curriculum/source/paths/elevate/maximizing_heroku.markdown

 * Visit https://dashboard.heroku.com/apps
 * Click the name of the application you want to manipulate
+* Click "Edit" on the far right
 * Under "Dynos", slide the marker to the right
-* Click "Apply Changes" (your account will really be debited by the minute)
+* Click "Save" (your account will really be debited by the minute)

 ### From the CLI